A Model to Measure the Spread Power of Rumors

+Feature engineering is the process of using domain knowledge to extract features (characteristics, properties, attributes) from raw data \cite{ng2013machine}.
+We focused on the content of rumor document as an informative source and extracted the content features that increase two influential factors in the spread of rumors, i.e., importance and ambiguity.
+Because, rumormongers use the power of words in expressing FRs to captivate the audience and gain their trust.
 The role of an FR is not out of two modes; either it is expressed based on imagination, lies, and slander, or it is published an event that its acceptance depends on the state of the audience's public opinions and its publication time.
-Accordingly, rumormongers use the power of words in expressing FRs to captivate the audience and gain their trust.
 Thereby, FRs make a sense similar to the truth for the audience so that the audience accepts it and propagates it, even if its validity is doubtful.
-Therefore FRs are quickly accepted and propagated by audiences without any review of its accuracy.
-Accordingly, we focused on the content of rumor document as an informative source and extracted the content features that increase two influential factors in the spread of rumors, i.e., importance and ambiguity.
+Hence, FRs are quickly accepted and propagated by audiences without any review of its accuracy.

 We introduced 42 features to compute SPR: 28 features to determine the importance of the message document and 14 features to compute the ambiguity of the document.
-Table \ref{tbl: 1}, \ref{tbl: Ambiguity features}, \ref{tbl: Newsworthy features} show these features along with a brief description of each.
+In Figure \ref{Fig:features-chart} is illustrated the hierarchical structure of content features that are extracted by feature engineering methods for the SPR calculation.
+Also, Table \ref{tbl: 1}, \ref{tbl: Ambiguity features}, \ref{tbl: Newsworthy features} show these features along with a brief description of each.